DmK78/TicTacToy/README.md

 # TicTacToe
 I present to your attention a simple game Tic Tac Toe.
 You can play with a person or with the computer.
 The computer can be smart or dummy.
-If the computer is dummy, then it puts the figure randomly.
+If the computer is dummy, then it puts the figure randomly.</b>
 The smart computer algorithm is as follows:
 1. We are looking for a cell that will lead to the victory of the computer, if we find, then we occupy it. else